 To deal with the complex issue of micro-contamination of soil, food, water and air, a comprehensive set of complementary techniques and methods is required.
-MEDUWA-Vecht(e) (MEDicine Unwanted in WAter) is a collaborative project of 27 Dutch and German companies, universities, hospitals, and governmental and non-governmental organizations.
-This coalition develops products and services concerning the emissions of human and veterinary pharmaceuticals and multi-resistant bacteria in soil, food, water and air, and, at the same, supports the regional economy.
-The most innovative aspect of the MEDUWA project is that it addresses several stages of the life cycle of pharmaceuticals.
+MEDUWA-Vecht(e) (MEDicines Unwanted in WAter) is a collaborative project of 27 Dutch and German companies, universities, hospitals, and governmental and non-governmental organizations.
+This coalition develops products and services that address the emissions of human and veterinary pharmaceuticals and multi-resistant bacteria in soil, food, water and air, and, at the same, support the regional economy.
+The most innovative aspect of the MEDUWA project is that it deals with several stages of the life cycle of pharmaceuticals.
 The following aspects are included:

 - measurement, visualization and communication of the problem,

-With the help of information and communication technology, ideas, strategies, techniques and methods are integrated in order to manage the soil and water system in the catchment area.
-See overview of the MEDUWA Work Packages.
+With the help of information and communication technology, strategies, techniques and methods are integrated in order to manage the soil and water system in the catchment area.
+For more details, see the overview of MEDUWA Innovations.

 MEDUWA-Vecht (e) focuses on the

 Fig. 2: Distribution of project activities in relation to the life cycle of drugs